 My initial goal was to complete this “project” in less than one year.
 This would have been possible, but I elected not to finish in a year as I wanted to see the Eisenhower Museum in Abilene, Kansas only after renovations to the museum had been completed.

 Before I get into the actual libraries and their rankings, though, I’ll offer a bit of general advice for visiting the libraries:

 - Buy a presidential museum passport even if you have a cursory desire to see all of the libraries.
 It makes for a great, small, inexpensive souvenir, if nothing else.
 (And if you ever find yourself making it to all of the museums, you’ll regret not getting the stamp in your passport.)
-Best case scenario–if you complete the passport and get it stamped at each location, you’ll get the crystal paperweight that I’m holding up in the “featured image” for this post!
+Best case scenario–if you complete the passport and get it stamped at each location, you’ll be given a cool crystal paperweight!

 - Buy a membership to one of the libraries if you plan to go to more than one of the libraries, the membership gets you in everywhere.
 (This usually pays for itself after 2-3 visits to presidential libraries.)

 - Save your tickets.
 This is another great, small, inexpensive souvenir, and all of the tickets are the same size and sort of “match” each other.